jiheechoi6/FanCrowd/README.md

   `/fandoms/likes`
   <br>
   <br>
-  Toggles like for a post or a comment or both
+  Toggles like for a post or a comment
 </td>
 <td>